Arksine/moonraker/docs/configuration.md

 #   printer is printing.
 This is useful to avert an accidental shutdown to
 #   the printer's power.
 The default is False.
 restart_klipper_when_powered: False
-#   If set to True, Moonraker will issue a "FIRMWARE_RESTART" to Klipper
+#   If set to True, Moonraker will schedule a "FIRMWARE_RESTART" to command
 #   after the device has been powered on.
-Note: If it isn't possible to
+If it isn't possible to immediately
 #   schedule a firmware restart (ie: Klippy is disconnected), the restart
 #   will be postponed until Klippy reconnects and reports that startup is
 #   complete.
+Prior to scheduling the restart command the power device will
-In this scenario, if Klippy reports that it is "ready", the
+#   always check Klippy's state.
+If Klippy reports that it is "ready", the
 #   FIRMWARE_RESTART will be aborted as unnecessary.
 #   The default is False.
 restart_delay: 1.